Gold & Silver Boxes

 Browse our collection of Small Antique Silver Boxes including Vinaigrettes, Novelty, Snuff and Tobacco Boxes, Nutmeg Graters

 Vinaigrettes, popular from the late 18th century through the end of the 19th century, were small containers used for holding various aromatic substances, usually dissolved in vinegar.
 A tiny piece of sponge, soaked in the liquid, was contained beneath a grill or perforated cover.
 Ladies used to carry a vinaigrette with them to combat the aroma from the waste products common in cities.
-Likewise, the practice of wearing tight corsets also regularly caused woman to faint, requiring the need to carry smelling salts.
+Likewise, the practice of wearing tight corsets also regularly caused a woman to faint, requiring the need to carry smelling salts.

 Snuff boxes and Tobacco Boxes.